-Dr Laura Ferrarello is Senior Tutor (Research), Admissions Tutor for the School of Design and MRes RCA Design Pathway Leader and Acting Head of the MRes RCA programme.
+Dr Laura Ferrarello is Senior Tutor (Research), for the School of Design, MRes RCA Design Pathway Leader and Acting Head of the MRes RCA programme.
 Combining the architectural and design scale Laura investigates the social dynamics between digital and physical space/systems /interfaces, as generated by people’s experience of technology.
 This is pursued through engaged, experiential and participated design practice which outcomes are both strategies, objects and/or processes.
 Laura’s research interests include the role and impact of ethics, politics and economy in design and the influence they play on people’s behaviour and lifestyle.

 Before joining the RCA Laura worked between architecture and design in a different range of projects.
 From 2011 to 2013 Laura was a leader designer at Atelier Manferdini in Venice, California.
 Projects included Tempera the MOCA pavilion for the Getty Center show “A New Sculpturism: Contemporary Architecture from Southern California”; the Waves lamp exhibited at the 2012 Fiera del Mobile in Milan; Secret Gardens, a fashion collection exhibited at the A+D gallery in Los Angeles; Bianca, the 60 meters cruise boat in the lake Biwa, Japan; and the design of the monograph “Elena Manferdini: The Domain of Drawings” published by EqualBooks, South Korea.
 In 2006 she was one of the masterplan designers of the utopian city VEMA, theme of the 1st Padiglione Italiano curated by Professor Purini for the 10th Venice Architectural Biennale “Cities, Architecture and Society”, curated by Ricky Burdett.
 In 2008 she was the lead graphic designer of the 2008 Beijing Architectural Biennale “(Im)material Processes.
 New Digital Techniques in Architecture” curated by Neil Leach and Xu-Wei Guo.
 Laura has exhibited her work in Sci-Arc, Pacific Design Center, Wuho Gallery in Los Angeles, USA (2010- 2011), Politecnico di Bari Italy (2009/2014), Wroclaw, Gdynia, Poland (2013), Brighton, UK (2009), Ischia, Italy (2007), São Paulo (2004), and Camerino, Italy (2004).Show more